 Using gallery space as a canvas for narrative, this interactive installation will stimulate visitors using immersive audio, binaural voice recordings, light solutions and multiple types of hand-crafted holograms.

-It questions our human nature with a hope to build a lasting bond between different life forms, promoting interspecies communication.
-On the other hand, the creatures are seen just as mediators, helping us explore our own selves.
+It questions our human nature with a hope of building a lasting bond between different life forms, promoting interspecies communication.
+On the other hand, the creatures are seen just as mediators, helping us explore our own selves and our sexuality.

 Zygimantas Kudirka’s audio guide “Bless you” is a walk in “Google Street View” with a narrator’s voice, Žygimantas’ own poem in the form of a virtual guide.
 The narrative is based on the foreign objects found inside the virtual realm and the accidental passers-by, whose faces the artificial intelligence software recognises and then hides.
 The voice in the background calls out these strangers and the viewer.
 The project was made in collaboration with Asta Ostrovskaja.